“Make a careful exploration of who you are and the work you have been given, and then sink yourself into that.”

 -Galatians 6:4 MSG

-This past weekend I had the honor of running an event for our local Special Olympics Spring Games.
-It was a blast and I was able to see some of my former students and see them compete with other athletes across the state.
+I always enjoy supporting and volunteering at our local Special Olympics Spring Games.
+It is a blast and I am able to see some of my former students and see them compete with other athletes across the state.
 I also ran into a big box home and garden store and saw one of my students in the store.
-I think he was in shock that I go other places than living in my classroom!
-Today was a great reminder for me that I need to try to get out more and see my students in their element and doing something the enjoy, which for a lot of them is something outside of the classroom.
+These are great reminders for me that I need to try to get out more and see my students in their element and doing something they enjoy, which for a lot of them is something outside of the classroom.